Joseph Weizenbaum: Apprehensions about computers and artificial intelligence

-Difference between Deciding and Choosing
+Difference between deciding and choosing

 His influential 1976 book Computer Power and Human Reason displays his ambivalence towards computer technology and lays out his case: the possibility of programming computers to perform one task or another that humans also perform (i.e., whether Artificial Intelligence is achievable or not) is irrelevant to the question of whether computers can be put to a given task.
 Instead, Weizenbaum asserts that the definition of tasks and the selection of criteria for their completion is a creative act that relies on human values, which cannot come from computers.
 Weizenbaum makes the crucial distinction between deciding and choosing.
 Deciding is a computational activity, something that can ultimately be programmed.
-Choice, however, is the product of judgment, not calculation.
+Choice, however, is the product of judgement, not calculation.
 In deploying computers to make decisions that humans once made, the agent doing so has made a choice based on their values that will have particular, non-neutral consequences for the subjects who will experience the outcomes of the computerized decisions that the agent has instituted.

 Personal life

-As of 1987, Weizenbaum had four children, all of them daughters.
+Weizenbaum had five children: one son from his first marriage and four daughters from his second.

 In 1996, Weizenbaum moved to Berlin and lived in the vicinity of his childhood neighborhood.

 Weizenbaum was buried at the Weißensee Jewish cemetery in Berlin.
 A memorial service was held in Berlin on 18 March 2008.

-Documentaries about Weizenbaum
+Legacy

 A German documentary film on Weizenbaum, "Weizenbaum.
 Rebel at Work.", was released in 2007 and later dubbed in English.
 The documentary film Plug & Pray on Weizenbaum and the ethics of artificial intelligence was released in 2010.

+The interdisciplinary German Internet Institute (Weizenbaum Institute for the Networked Society) was named after Joseph Weizenbaum.